 Tesla, Inc. Race Discrimination and Harassment Class Action Lawsuit

 Vaughn v.
-Tesla, Inc. (Case Number RG17882082) is a certified, class action lawsuit brought by Marcus Vaughn, Titus McCaleb, and Monica Chatman, Black former employees at the Tesla factory in Fremont, California.
+Tesla, Inc. (Case Number RG17882082) is a certified, class action lawsuit brought by Marcus Vaughn, Titus McCaleb, Monica Chatman, Chanel Hendrix, and Garret Parker, Black former and current employees at the Tesla factory in Fremont, California.
 The case alleges widespread race discrimination and harassment, including the pervasive use of racially offensive language (like the “N-word”) by associates, leads, and supervisors.
 The lawsuit says that despite its knowledge of such conduct, Tesla has not taken sufficient action to stop the ongoing racism in its factory.
 The lawsuit seeks to stop the ongoing race discrimination and harassment at Tesla’s Fremont factory, to obtain meaningful compensation for current and former Black employees who were exposed to unlawful race harassment at Tesla, and to punish Tesla for its conduct.

 CLICK HERE if you are or were a Black and/or African American worker on Tesla’s Fremont factory production floor between November 9, 2016 and May 17, 2024, who experienced race harassment and wants to assert damages claims.